801 (concept design)

-As of November 26, 2019, as reported in eVTOL Magazine, Pipistrel is not going to be working on their 801 eVTOL UAM aircraft right now but instead focusing on a hybrid-electric cargo drone.
-There plan as of now, is to successfully get their cargo drone to the market and then later, will re-enter the UAM market.
+As of Nov.
+26, 2019, as reported in Vertical Magazine, Pipistrel suspended work on their 801 eVTOL UAM aircraft and shifted focus to a hybrid-electric cargo drone.
+The company's current plan is to successfully establish their cargo drone in its market and re-enter the UAM market at a later date.

-- Pilot: 1
+- Piloting: 1 pilot

 - Capacity: 4 passengers and luggage